Puget Sound Chapter

 PROFESSIONAL DEVELOPMENT CO-CHAIR

-Moshghan Mansoori is a Senior Geologist and Project Manager at GHD.
+Moshghan is a Lead Geologist and Senior Project Manager at GHD.
 She has a Bachelor's degree in Geology from the University of Texas at Arlington, and her Master's Degree in Hydrology from University of Idaho.
 She has over 17 years of experience in environmental consulting with experience in environmental site assessment and remediation, due diligence, and environmental compliance.
 Moshghan has been part of WIE since 2022 and joined the Professional Development Committee in 2023.
 She is currently Co-Chair of the Puget Sound Professional Development Committee.
 What she appreciates most about WIE is the networking and connections that contribute to professional and personal growth.